nemonik/hands-on-DevOps-gen2/README.md

  export VAULT_PASSWORD=super-secret-password
 ```

-If you put a `space board` character before `export` the environment variable `VAULT_PASSWORD`and its value wont be entered into your shell's history thereby protecting its value from being plucked.
+If you put a `space bar` character before `export` the environment variable `VAULT_PASSWORD`and its value wont be entered into your shell's history thereby protecting its value from being plucked.

 Then execute the makefile `start` rule